College of Business

 College of Science

-The excellence in research as accomplished by the College can be highlighted by the State Key Laboratory of Marine Pollution (City University of Hong Kong) and the Liu Bie Ju Centre for Mathematical Sciences.
+The excellence in research as accomplished by the College can be highlighted by the State Key Laboratory of Marine Pollution (City University of Hong Kong), the Liu Bie Ju Centre for Mathematical Sciences, and the Centre for Neutron Scattering.
 In addition, the College has a strong international reputation in research and our outstanding academic rankings are highlighted below.

 Nature Index 2021 Young Universities